What Is the Karmic Rule of Returns?

 Benefits

-You are completely allowed to do things for your benefit.
+You can do things for your benefit.
 However, it is the intent that the Rule judges.
 Cast a spell to protect your house, and it seems that the primary intent is self-protection.
-Nothing was done, even.
-Cast that spell for another, and it seems that your intention is to protect someone else.
+Cast that spell for another, and it seems that you intend to protect someone else.
 Plus one on your score.
 Demand money for such a spell, and suddenly you’ve gone ten steps in the opposite direction.
 It is your intent that counts.

 So here’s what you can do.
 The next time you do any magic, consider just briefly your intentions.
 Follow the Wiccan Rede.
 Don’t brag about your niceness to others.